-Interpenetrating polymer network (IPN) is often used in polymer science to produce materials that have dual-functional properties (such as antifouling and mechanical properties) due to its advantages such as high entanglement and favorable interaction between the network components.33-35 However, most of antifouling IPN hydrogels reported in the literature utilized synthetic polymer (e.g., PEG) as an antifouling component, in which case, chemicals such as those that contain methacrylate groups are required to modify and photocrosslink the polymers.
+An interpenetrating polymer network (IPN) is often used in polymer science to produce materials that have dual-functional properties (such as antifouling and mechanical properties) due to its advantages such as high entanglement and favorable interaction between network components.^{33-35} However, most of the antifouling IPN hydrogels reported in the literature utilized a synthetic polymer (e.g., PEG) as an antifouling component, in which case, chemicals such as those that contain methacrylate groups are required to modify and photo-crosslink the polymers.
 This has complicated the synthesis of IPN hydrogels.
-Moreover, PEG is prone to oxidative degradation, thus can destabilize the hydration layer.
+Moreover, PEG is prone to oxidative degradation, thus destabilizing the hydration layer.^{36,37}

-To provide stable hydration layer for the PBAfunctionalized hydrogel film, a facile two-step method of synthesizing IPN hydrogel film is reported in this work.
-First, polySBMA brushes with different lengths were attached to the surface of quartz chip via surface-initiated ATRP.
-The surfaceinitiated ATRP enables the synthesized zwitterionic polymer brushes to have a high surface density and a controllable thickness, thus can achieve a stable hydration layer.38-45 Then, the mixture of glucose-sensitive PBA, acrylamide (AM), crosslinker (MBAA) was incorporated into polySBMA brushes matrix.
+To provide a stable hydration layer for the PBA-functionalized hydrogel film, a facile two-step method of synthesizing the IPN hydrogel film is reported in this work.
+First, polySBMA brushes with different lengths were attached to the surface of a quartz chip via surface-initiated ATRP.
+Surface-initiated ATRP enables the synthesized zwitterionic polymer brushes with high surface density and controllable thickness, thus achieving a stable hydration layer.^{38-45} Then, a mixture of glucose-sensitive PBA, acrylamide (AM), and crosslinker (MBAA) was incorporated into the polySBMA brush matrix.
 The incorporation was accomplished via the UV gel curing process.
-The IPN hydrogel film can achieve excellent glucose sensitivity and protein-resistive properties, which is mainly attributed to high entanglement and favorable interaction between the antifouling polySBMA brushes and glucose-sensitive hydrogel, and the presence of stable hydrogel layer in its matrix instead of its surface.
+The IPN hydrogel film can achieve excellent glucose sensitivity and protein-resistant properties, which is mainly attributed to high entanglement and favorable interaction between the antifouling polySBMA brushes and the glucose-sensitive hydrogel and the presence of the stable hydrogel layer in its matrix instead of its surface.
 The protein resistance and glucose sensitivity of the IPN hydrogel film were optimized by varying the thicknesses of the polySBMA brushes.
-We found that with the polySBMA at a thickness of ~50 nm, the IPN hydrogel film could significantly reduce the nonspecific protein adsorption and detect saliva glucose at the typical concentration range (0-50 mg/L).
+We found that with polySBMA at a thickness of ~50 nm, the IPN hydrogel film could significantly reduce the nonspecific protein adsorption and detect salivary glucose in the typical concentration range (0-50 mg L-1).
 Therefore, this study presents a new strategy for improving the antifouling properties and sensitivity of glucose sensors.

-Results and Discussion
+Results and discussion